-Which city is cheaper, Albuquerque or Aspen?
+Which place is cheaper, Albuquerque or Aspen?

 These are the overall average travel costs for the two destinations.